Sanyam07/wordvecpy/README.md

 ## Future Plans

-Currently working on functionality to reduce the size of integer embeddings by clustering words based on their vector representations.
-This will hopefully allow smaller vector dictionaries to be used while maintaining good functionality.
+Working on functionality to reduce the number of words in sequence by clustering words based on their vector representations.
+This will hopefully allow smaller vector dictionaries to be used while maintaining decent functionality.

 Also working on functionality to build multi-channel (or concatenated, your choice) embeddings by combining multiple embedding frameworks together.

 Currently, it is possible to use word vector embeddings with PyTorch by converting all documents to embeddings with **VectorEmbedder**.
 There is a better, more organic way to work with PyTorch than this and I plan on implementing it once I'm satisfied with the overall functionality of the package.
-Currently, only Keras (and TF with it) are directly supported as it was the easiest library to get the package functioning and out the door quickest.
+Currently, only Keras (and TF with it) are directly supported as it is the easiest to get working and out the door.

+This package was created to give me experience with creating a custom library and distributing it with PyPi, so any feedback (positive or negative) would be greatly appreciated.

 **Vectokenizer** currently has a memory intensive ad-hoc design (which is why **FastVectokenizer** is currently much better).
 I will be reworking it so that it is in-line with **FastVectokenizer**'s speed while providing the additional capability of clustering words by vector to reduce dictionary size mentioned above.